 Baishawan has some decent surf and sand (the name translates to “White Sand Bay”) but it’s most popular (yet uncrowded) as a place to set up a beach towel and umbrella, grab some snacks/beverages, and chill.
 It’s such a great spot for hanging out because just a seashell’s throw away you’ll find a bevy of shops and local eateries, including a British fish & chips joint to satisfy any mainland (yet coastal) comfort-food hungry pangs you may be experiencing while visiting Taiwan.
 There are also many ocean activity rental options (surfing, paddle boarding, etc.) and given the expansive East China Sea to the north Baishawan’s 1 km of white sand can offer some decent beachcombing opportunities when the waves are up and delivering treasures such as sea glass, shells, and more.
 Otherwise, kick back and enjoy the crystal clear blue waters and work on that tan.

 As you can see, we have provided maps to assist you in better grasping the location of these top three beaches in relation to your accommodations, but as with any coastal destination, fun may be at the mercy of the time of the year, weather conditions, and of course traffic.
 The best way to navigate to/from these beach destinations, whether you want to spread them out throughout your trip, or check them all out on one day, is to have a local guide take you and your party there.
 As local beachgoers themselves, they will know the best times to go, and may even take you to some “secret spots” should a main beach be a bit too crowded on any given day.
 Build your custom beach tour in Taiwan today.
-Download the app to get started – and don’t forget the sunscreen!
+Book the Tour today to get started – and don’t forget the sunscreen!